danieleFFF/BlackOpsZombie/README.md

 # BlackOpsZombie
-A Cod: Black Ops clone made with Unity for a University project.
+A "Call of Duty: Black Ops" clone made with Unity for a University project.